ThomasIommi/RestaurantReviews/README.md

 (following the [WCAG checklist](https://www.w3.org/TR/2006/WD-WCAG20-20060427/appendixB.html)):
  - added [ARIA](https://www.w3.org/TR/html-aria/) roles and labels to the HTML pages
  - added alt tags to every image
- - managed the tab control and created a button to skip navigation buttons and Google map
+ - managed the tab control and created a button to skip navigation buttons and Mapbox map

 ### Service Worker
 To guarantee the functioning of the application even offline, a service worker was introduced.